Black Rhyme Time

 to face down Satan's horde

-may my own handsome boatman
+may handsome boatman Charon

-ferry us both safely to the shore
+ferry us both safely back to shore

 with love to my handsome boatman

-Albert by name, Charon by trade
+Albert by name, psychopomp by trade

 Pins Welcome!